-• Students are admitted to either the full-time, three year or four year part-time MSW Program during the admission process.
+• Students are admitted to either the two year, three year or four year MSW Program during the admission process.
 If, during the course of the program, circumstances arise that necessitate a request to change cohorts (including a change of campus), students must contact the director of admissions and student services and request an appropriate cohort change request form.
 This form must be completed by December 1 of the year prior to the requested change date.
-Cohort transfers within the Azusa campus must be made at the half-way point of the program (after year one of the full-time program, or year two of the four-year part-time program).
+Cohort transfers within the Azusa campus must be made at the half-way point of the program (after year one of the fulltime program, or year two of the four-year part-time program).
+This no longer applies to four year Azusa students who begin in 2023-24 and transition to the three year model in 2025-26.
 Inland Empire transfers to Azusa can only be made after the first year Fall/Spring semester.
 Azusa transfers to the Inland Empire campus can only be made after the first year of the Fall/Spring semester, and the student must start in Summer course work of that same year.
-If the student is in good academic standing, has a valid reason for the change request, is in good standing in Field internship, and there is room in the desired cohort, attempts will be made to allow the switch.
+If the student is in good academic standing, has a valid reason for the change request, is in good standing in field/practicum internship, and there is room in the desired cohort, attempts will be made to allow the switch.
 No guarantees are made that a change of cohort is possible, therefore students must be prepared to complete the MSW Program in the cohort to which they are admitted.
 The program will review forms, and students will be notified of a decision by February.